 A peacock has such a bright and dramatic train to attract the attention of peahens, who normally choose their mates based on the size, color, and quality of the feathers and train.

-The Indian peacock is thought to be instinct now in Bangladesh, although it remains popular around areas of Pakistan, India, and Sri Lanka.
+The Indian peacock is thought to be extinct now in Bangladesh, although it remains popular around areas of Pakistan, India, and Sri Lanka.

 The logo of the NBC television network in the USA has taken the form of a colorful peacock since 1956.